ytgov/employee-directory/README.md

 - DIVISIONSJSON= (URL of the API to get the information of the divisions)
 - EMPLOYEEJSON= (URL of the API to get the information of the employees)
 - ESRI_KEY= (Key for esri)
+- REMOVE_DEPARTMENTS= (list of departments to be omitted in the home, separated by ',', example: 'Yukon Hospital Corporation,Workers Safety and Compensation Board')

 ## Building the container image